-Since the Norwalk Land Trust was founded in 1973, 28 properties (90 acres) throughout Norwalk have come under Norwalk Land Trust stewardship.
+Since the Norwalk Land Trust was founded in 1973, 32 properties (102 acres) throughout Norwalk have come under Norwalk Land Trust stewardship.

-This MAP of Norwalk highlights our properties.
+Use this MAP of Norwalk to find our properties.
+Special places include: